The Art of Co-Regulation

 We all face moments shaped by loss, transition, disillusionment, grief, or the subtle ache of wondering whether this is really the life we meant to live.
 These moments are as much existential as they are psychological.
 And, in my view, they deserve a kind of therapy that does not fixate on pathology, but instead meets us with honesty and depth that respects the complexity of the human condition.

 Existential therapy begins from a simple but demanding idea: human lives are not problems to be solved.
 Rather, we are complex, meaning-making beings living in an unpredictable world.
 We are free, but also responsible.
 We are finite, yet capable of leaving an enduring impact.
-We are social, and yet can feel profoundly alone.
+We are social; still, we often feel profoundly alone.
 At times, these tensions are enough to make anyone feel a sense of vertigo.

 As Søren Kierkegaard put it in The Concept of Anxiety, existential angst is “the dizziness of freedom.”
 It arises when we glimpse how open life truly is, how many directions it could take, and how uncertain any single choice can feel.